 - A. The Division of Medicaid covers four (4) medically necessary mental health assessments by a non-physician per fiscal year when: - 1.
-Completed during the intake process and/or when there is a need for reassessment.
+Completed during the intake process and/or when there is a need for reassessment. - 2.
+Provided by a staff member who holds a master's degree and professional license or is one (1) of the following as appropriate: - a) A Department of Mental Health (DMH) Certified Mental Health Therapist (CMHT), - b) DMH Certified Intellectual and Developmental Disabilities Therapist (CIDDT), or - c) A DMH Certified Addiction Therapist (CAT).

-- 2. Provided by a staff member who holds a master's degree and professional license or is one (1) of the following as appropriate: - a) A Department of Mental Health (DMH) Certified Mental Health Therapist (CMHT), - b) DMH Certified Intellectual and Developmental Disabilities Therapist (CIDDT), or - c) A DMH Certified Addiction Therapist (CAT). - B. The Division of Medicaid covers up to twelve (12) brief emotional/behavioral health assessments when administered via a standardized behavioral or emotional assessment tool when medically necessary to identify emotional and/or behavioral conditions. - C. The Division of Medicaid covers four (4) medically necessary treatment plan development and reviews per state fiscal year when: - 1.
+- B. The Division of Medicaid covers up to twelve (12) brief emotional/behavioral health assessments per state fiscal year when administered via a standardized behavioral or emotional assessment tool when medically necessary to identify emotional and/or behavioral conditions, including, but not limited to: - 1.
+Depression, - 2.
+Alcohol, substance use or substance abuse, - 3.
+Attention Deficit Hyperactivity Disorder (ADHD), or - 4.
+Other behavioral disorders that may require treatment and/or other forms of intervention. - C. The Division of Medicaid covers four (4) medically necessary treatment plan development and reviews per state fiscal year when: - 1.
 Part of a treatment plan approved by one (1) of the providers listed in Miss.
 Admin.
-Code Title 23, Part 206, Rule 1.1.B.1 through B.9., and - Provided by one of the providers listed in Miss.
+Code Title 23, Part 206, Rule 1.1.B.1 through B.8., and - 2.
+Provided by one of the providers listed in Miss.
 Admin.
-Code Title 23, Part 206, Rule 1.1 B.1 through B.9. - D. The Division of Medicaid covers medically necessary Targeted Case Management which must include: - 1.
+Code Title 23, Part 206, Rule 1.1 B.1 through B.8 or B.9.c. - D. The Division of Medicaid covers medically necessary Targeted Case Management which must include: - 1.
 Completion of a comprehensive assessment and periodic reassessments of beneficiary needs to determine the need for services, including: - a) Beneficiary history, - b) Identifying the needs of the beneficiary and completing related documentation, and - c) Gathering information from other sources to form a complete assessment/reassessment of the beneficiary. - 2.
 Development and periodic revisions of a specific treatment plan that is based on the information collected through the assessment/reassessments that: - a) Specifies the goals and actions to address the medical, social, educational, and other services needed by the beneficiary, - b) Includes activities such as ensuring the active participation of the eligible beneficiary, and working with the beneficiary or the beneficiary's authorized health care decision maker and others to develop those goals,